quanteda/quanteda/paper/paper.md

 _Consistency_.  **quanteda** functions and objects are named systematically such that `corpus()`, `tokens()` and `dfm()` construct those object types, and that `corpus_*()`, `tokens_*()` and `dfm_*()` return a modified version of these objects.
-This even applies to the extensive built-in data objects in the package, whose names always start with `data_*` followed by object types.
+Naming consistency applies also to the extensive built-in data objects in the package, whose names always start with `data_*` followed by object types.
 This not only gives the users a clear overview of the package, but also makes the package more reliable for other packages that depend on it.

-_Accessibility_.  **quanteda** contains extensive manual pages structured around the naming rule.
+_Accessibility_.  **quanteda** contains extensive manual pages structured around the naming rules.
 Furthermore, there are references, package vignettes, examples, and tutorials on the website at http://docs.quanteda.io.
-These materials help beginner users to understand how to use these functions for basic operations, and expert users to combine the functions for advanced text processing.
+These materials help beginner users to understand how to use these functions for basic operations, and expert users to combine the functions for advanced text processing and analysis.

 _Performance_.
-Entirely based on sparse data structure, **quanteda** can process large textual data that are difficult for other R packages.
-Its high performance further enhanced by data serialization and parallel computation implemented in C++.
-Owing to the efficient design of the package, users can handle up to 1GB of texts on laptop computers.
+Built around on sparse data structures, **quanteda** can process large textual data that are difficult for other R packages (such as computing distances or scoring collocations).
+Its high performance further enhanced by data serialization and parallel computation implemented in C++, permitting large and fast text analysis even on computers with relatively limited resources (such as laptop computers).

-_Transparency and reproducibility_.  **quanteda** is designed to be rigorous, transparent, and reproducible scientific analysis of text.
+_Transparency and reproducibility_.  **quanteda** is designed to facilitate rigorous, transparent, and reproducible scientific analysis of text.
 Being open-source software, its source code can be scrutinized and corrected by other experts.
-Its functions are designed to encourage a reproducible workflow.
+Its functions are designed to encourage a reproducible workflow by linking successive processing tasks in a clear, readable manner.

 _Compatibility with other packages_.
-For analysis not provided by built-in functions, users can move its objects seamlessly to other packages such as the **stm** package for structural topic models [@STM] or word embedding packages like **text2vec** [@text2vec].
-The package also works well with companion packages such as **spacyr**, an R wrapper to the spaCy [@spacy2], and **readtext**, a package for importing text files into R.
+For analysis not provided by built-in functions, users can move **quanteda** objects seamlessly to other packages, such as the
+**stm** package for structural topic models [@STM] or word embedding packages like **text2vec** [@text2vec].  **quanteda** also works well with companion packages such as **spacyr**, an R wrapper to the spaCy [@spacy2], and **readtext**, a package for importing text files into R.